 The local chairperson of the village reported that occasionally the mother would come to visit the children, but she spoke negatively about them, blaming them for her own struggles.
-She would physically and verbally abuse them and then leave them home alone again.
 It came to a point where Fresher was old enough to take charge.
 He became the head of the young family of siblings and would lead them outside to look in rubbish pits for leftover food.
 He would look for odd jobs to earn some money to supplement as well.

 Date of Birth: May 20, 2013